ahyouish/ahyouish/README.md

 - 👋 Hi, I’m @ahyouish
-- 👀 I’m interested in software development.
+- 👀 Just a guy who is into Tech>
 - 🌱 I’m currently learning Electronics and Computer Engineering (4 year Btech course).
 - 📫 How to reach me : gmail - ayush.roshny@gmail.com
-- ⚡ Fun fact: It is there for you somewhere...
-Whatever it is.
+- It is there for you somewhere...
+Whatever it is...  :)

 <!---
 ahyouish/ahyouish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.